xdd44-utopia/HCI_Extruding/README.md

 - First line "Extruding"
 - Second line extruding distance

+Face tracking:
+- First line "Face"
+- Second line face position or 'X'

 todo
-1. debug the flickering of selection plane
-2. cutting: visualize the starting points or fix the first cutting points
+1. cutting: visualize the starting points
+2. remove “select object” or “select face” mode for now (maybe comment out don’t delete).
+For now we assume there is only one object to work with, we directly select a face, if no face is selected, the object is  always “selected”.